Ontario suburban home eligible for 2026 HVAC rebate programs

 Rebate paid directly to you

-Federal Greener Homes Plus, Enbridge, and Save On Energy programs all pay rebates directly to the homeowner, not through EcoFrost.
-Timeline is typically 4 to 12 weeks from submission depending on program.
+HRS, CGH Loan, CGH Affordability, and Oil-to-HP programs all pay rebates and loan disbursements directly to the homeowner, not through EcoFrost.
+Timeline is typically 6 to 16 weeks from submission depending on program.

 Use this quick checklist to estimate your rebate stack before booking an assessment.